lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 | **AEM 6.4 (6.4.8.0 and above)** |[Create new configuration](../using/brand-portal-configure-integration-64.md) |[Upgrade existing configurations](../using/brand-portal-configure-integration-64.md#upgrade-integration-64) |
 | **AEM 6.3 (6.3.3.8 and above)** |[Create new configuration](../using/brand-portal-configure-integration-63.md) |[Upgrade existing configurations](../using/brand-portal-configure-integration-63.md#upgrade-integration-63) |
 | **AEM 6.2** |Contact Support |Contact Support |

+The information provided is based on the assumption that anyone reading this Help is familiar with the following technologies:

+* Installing, configuring, and administering Adobe Experience Manager and AEM packages

+* Using Linux and Microsoft Windows operating systems

 ## Prerequisites {#prerequisites}